ECBSU/genomics-scripts/Functional-annotation/KEGGstand_in_house_KEGG_annotation/KEGGstand/Results_analysis/README.md

-# Python script that consolidates the KEGGstand pipeline output of multiple fastas into a single file
+# Python scripts that automate the processing of KEGGstand pipeline output
 ## Info
 These scripts are used to merge the KEGGstand output of multiple samples.
 These can be merged into a single .tsv file for downstream processing, or immediately visualized as a heatmap.